Sustainable Edge Intelligence Through Energy-Aware Early Exiting: System Optimization

 \subsection{Feasible Causal Controller}

-We design a causal controller (CC) to imitate the optimal behaviour of the oNCC without expensive energy overhead.
+We design a causal controller (CC) to imitate the optimal behavior of the oNCC without expensive energy overhead.
 We equip the controller with a predictor module to estimate the conditional probability of exiting

 $\forall z\in\mathcal{Z}^e, s=(b,h)\in\mathcal{S}, b>u(c)$.
 Accordingly, a stochastic policy $\hat{\pi}:\mathcal{S}\times\mathcal{Z}^e\to\mathscr{P}(\mathcal{A})$ is derived, which specifies in each state the probability distribution $q_{\hat{\pi}(s,z)}(\cdot)\in\mathscr{P}(\mathcal{A})$ over the actions.
 We adopt a \emph{Gaussian naive Bayes} classifier and we address the estimation of \eqref{eq:cond_pexit} as a binary classification problem.
 The set of input examples $\{z_n\}_{n=1}^N, z_n\in\mathcal{Z}^e$ are associated with the corresponding targets $\{t_n\}_{n=1}^N$, $t_n=\mathds{1}_{\{\Phi^e_{\gamma_s}\}}(z_n), \forall n$.
 We use the posterior class probability $p(t|z)$ learned by the model to estimate \eqref{eq:cond_pexit}.
 Hence, for every input $z\in\mathcal{Z}^e$, the estimation of the probability of exit is